-A dislocation happens when extreme force is put on a joint, allowing the ends of two
+A dislocation happens when extreme force is put on a joint.
+This lets the ends of

-connected bones to separate.
-Stress on joint ligaments can lead to dislocation of
+two connected bones to separate.
+Stress on joint ligaments can lead to dislocation

-A rehabilitation program for sports injuries is designed to meet your specific needs,
+A rehab (rehabilitation) program for sports injuries is designed to meet your specific

-depending on the type and severity of the injury.
-Active involvement of you and your
+needs, depending on the type and severity of the injury.
+You and your family's active

 The goal of rehab after a sports injury is to help you return to the highest level

-of function possible, while improving your overall quality of life--physically, emotionally,
+of function possible while improving your overall quality of life.

-To help reach these goals, sports injury rehab programs may include the following:
+To help you reach these goals, sports injury rehab programs may include: